You can also watch a video of the conversation here.

 TYLER COWEN: Hello, everyone, and welcome to Conversations with Tyler.
 Today I am chatting with Nathan Nunn, who is a famous economist, professor at Harvard.
 His work is wide ranging.
 I think of his main areas as economic development, history, and contract enforcement, but he’s worked on many additional issues.
 Nathan, welcome.

 NATHAN NUNN: Great.
 Thanks for having me here, Tyler.
 It’s great to be here.
-On Africa

 COWEN: Let’s start with some Africa questions.
 Why does it seem that Ethiopia is suddenly so successful in nation building?